tensorflow/tfjs/README.md

   a high-level API which implements functionality similar to [Keras](https://keras.io/).

-If you care about bundle size, you can import those individual packages.
+If you care about bundle size, you can import those packages individually.

 ## Examples